Yellowstone National Park is known for big skies, clean air and sunny days that all add up to nighttime skies that are filled with brilliant stars.

 Within Yellowstone are half the geysers on planet earth.
 There are over 500 of them, and they erupt, spew, gurgle, gush, and yes even - explode - making them exceptional for reflecting and illuminating the night sky!

-Each night our photo session will begin at sunset and continue for several hours of astrophotography to be able to maximize our time in the park.
-There will also be an optional opportunity for sunrise photography on two of our mornings.
+Each night our shooting will begin at sunset and continue for several hours of astrophotography to be able to maximize our time in the park.

 Required Equipment and Accessories :